A Brief History

 At about 12:24 pm a Guard sergeant started shooting with his .45 pistol and perhaps 29 (of the 77 soldiers) fired their rifles for a total of 67 rifle shots.
 What precipitated the decision to fire?
-Some of the Guard claimed an unknown sniper shot at them first, but this is hotly contested and never proven.
+Some of the Guard claimed an unknown sniper shot at them first, but this claim is hotly contested and never proven.
 It does have to be considered pretty normal that when in a group, if one of the group starts shooting at least some of the others are likely to start shooting as well.

 Nine students were wounded and 4 were killed.
 An iconic photo (Pulitzer Prize winning photo) of a 14 year old runaway grieving over the body of a student flashed across the world and became the symbol of the divisive agony that the war had become.
 Thirteen seconds of shooting had torn apart the American public.
 It seemed to some the Kent State shootings were proof of a corrupt government engaged in an immoral and illegal war, while others cheered the National Guard and said “About time!”
 (58% of the public blamed the students for the incident.)

-Students at about 900 US universities and colleges went on strikes of varying length and Kent was closed for 6 weeks.
-President Nixon referred to student protestors as “bums.”
-Three protestors were convicted of minor offenses, an indictments against 8 Guardsmen were dismissed.
+Students at about 900 US universities and colleges went on strikes of varying length and Kent State was closed for 6 weeks.
+President Nixon referred to student protesters as “bums.”
+Three protesters were convicted of minor offenses, and indictments against 8 Guardsmen were dismissed.
 A Federal lawsuit by injured and killed parties was found in favor of the State of Ohio and the National Guard, but on appeal the State of Ohio paid a total of only $675,000 to settle the suit.

 Questions for Students (and others): Who do you think was at fault?
 What could authorities have done differently?
 Will people ever learn to do what others with guns pointed at them tell them to do?
 Let us know your opinions in the comments section below this article.

 For more information, please see…